forecast-bio/open-astrocytes/README.md

 ## Acknowledgments

-Developed by the Open Science team [Forecast](https://forecast.bio/research/).
+Developed by the Open Science team at [Forecast](https://forecast.bio/research/).

 Docs and README largely by Claude.
 If they hallucinated, let us know in the [Issues](https://github.com/forecast-bio/open-astrocytes/issues/)!